dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 # Measuring Nullability Understanding Internally {#sec:probing}

-At this point, we’ve figured out how to roughly measure nullability understanding in the output of various language models, but we still don’t know what their internal representations might look like or when they emerge.
+At this point, we've figured out how to roughly measure nullability understanding in the output of various language models, but we still don’t know what their internal representations might look like or when they emerge.
 Next, we detail how we train reading vectors